Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 HISTORY

+Version 7:
+-optimizing handling of Skip Korlasz Dungeon: Imoen should initiate dialogue, but only if she's present.
+-crossmod with Transitions, Endless BG1, and Another fine Hell mod: items from Korlasz Dungeon should be transferred to PC's bedsise table in all cases.

 Version 6:
 -two new components: "Make Portal Close from Dragonspear Castle (Aun Argent survives always)" and "Hephernaan takes Dragonspear Vault Key".
 -Revised Ending: Neeras prison lovetalk should not loop; interjection of bystander should play; journal entries should be sorted for the correct title.